 ➲ To the sailing trip around the island incl.
 BBQ*

-After purchasing the entrance ticket, enter the fortress through the imposing entrance portal and enter through a tunnel.
-Since 1997, extensive restoration work has been taking place on the site, so that some of the old residential buildings have already been modernized.
-In some rooms, contemporary exhibits from the time and information boards are exhibited.
+After purchasing your ticket, you enter the fortress through the imposing entrance gate and pass through a tunnel to the interior.
+Extensive restoration work has been underway on the site since 1997, so that some of the old residential buildings have already been modernized.
+Some rooms feature contemporary exhibits from that era and informational panels.

-You should plan at least 45 minutes, better 1.5 hours for the visit.
-Individualists have a clear advantage here, because most guided groups often only have a stay of just under an hour.
-The entire area of Spinalonga can be circumnavigated on a circular route (1 km) in about 20 minutes.
-Below is a description of the most important places and buildings of Spinalonga.
+You should plan at least 45 minutes, preferably 1.5 hours, for your visit.
+Independent travelers have a clear advantage here, as most guided groups often only stay for just under an hour.
+The entire Spinalonga site can be walked around on a circular path (1 km) in about 20 minutes.
+Below is a description of the most important sites and buildings on Spinalonga.

-A real eye-catcher is the compact market square, which you cross right after the entrance.
-It was built by the Muslim families who lived on Spinalonga in the 18th and 19th centuries and was considered a small trading center of the island.
-A narrow alley leads further north, some of the houses have been provided with colorful doors and shutters.
+A real eye-catcher is the compact market square, which you cross immediately after entering.
+It was built by the Muslim families who lived on Spinalonga in the 18th and 19th centuries and served as the island’s small commercial hub.
+A narrow alley leads further north; some of the houses feature colorful doors and shutters.

-Here and there, house entrances are open, photo exhibitions and information boards give insights into life at that time, both during the Ottoman occupation and during the time as a leper colony.
-In other rooms, like in an open-air museum, household items, tools and medical products of the time are displayed in showcases.
+Here and there, house entrances are open; photo exhibitions and information boards offer insights into life back then, both during the Ottoman occupation and in the era when the island served as a leper colony.
+In other rooms, household items, tools, and medical products from that time are displayed in showcases, much like in an open-air museum.

-If you continue along the alley, you will come to the church of Agios Panteleimon, one of the two restored churches on the island, and then a sign points in the direction of “Hospital/ Nosokomeio”.
-The hospital is one of the largest buildings on Spinalonga and was the most important as a medical treatment center.
+If you continue down the alley, you’ll pass the Church of Agios Panteleimon, one of the island’s two restored churches, and then a sign points toward “Hospital/Nosokomeio.”
+The hospital is one of the largest buildings on Spinalonga and, as a medical treatment center, was the most important.

-That Hospital of Spinalonga is currently closed due to the risk of collapse, but from here you have a good view of the facility.
-By the way, there was a disinfection station right by the sea, where visitors to Plaka were disinfected on arrival and departure.
-We continue on a narrow stairway up to the highest point (53 m above sea level) of Spinalonga.
+The Spinalonga Hospital is currently closed due to the risk of collapse, but from here you have a good view of the complex.
+Incidentally, there was also a disinfection station right by the sea where visitors from Plaka were disinfected upon arrival and departure.
+The path continues up a narrow staircase to the highest point (53 m above sea level) of Spinalonga.

 Spinalonga Castle

-Even though the path up is a bit confusing and partly leads over hill and dale, the ascent is worth it for the magnificent panorama alone.
-But be careful, the citadel was built directly on the rocks, is hardly secured and it goes down quite steeply.
-Unfortunately, a large part of the immediate buildings are badly destroyed.
+Even though the path up is a bit confusing and leads over rough terrain in places, the climb is worth it just for the magnificent panorama.
+But be careful: the citadel was built directly on the rock, is barely secured, and the descent is quite steep.
+Unfortunately, most of the immediate buildings are heavily damaged.

-Continue south to the mighty South Bastion, which is still very well preserved.
-From here you can enjoy a magnificent view over the bay of Elounda.
-Directly below the bastion is the two-aisled church of Agios Georgios Spinalonga.
-The church is usually open, light a candle here in memory of the exiles of Spinalonga and then carefully return to the pier.
+Continue south to the imposing South Bastion, which is still very well preserved.
+From here, you can enjoy a magnificent view over Elounda Bay.
+Directly below the bastion lies the two-nave church of Agios Georgios Spinalonga.
+The church is usually open; light a candle here in memory of the exiles of Spinalonga, and then carefully make your way back to the landing stage.

-For holidaymakers who are looking for a special excursion in Crete, it is worth taking a look at the sailing trip in the Gulf of Mirabello.
-You will circle the island of Spinalonga and enjoy spectacular views.
+For travelers looking for a special excursion in Crete, a sailing trip in the Gulf of Mirabello is well worth it.
+You’ll sail around the island of Spinalonga and enjoy spectacular views.
 This excursion can be booked via GetYourGuide*:

 ➲ Sailing trips in the Gulf of Mirabello*